Vrijdagonline/productListingPageBestPractices/README.md

-# lazyHoverImage
+# Lazy MouseOver Image

-An optimal usage of LazyLoad both for regular and alternetive images loaded at mouseover
+An optimal usage of LazyLoad both for regular and alternative images loaded at mouseover